oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 the risk for unintended data loss.

-Note: duration properties supporting a granularity less than seconds (e.g. minutes, hours, days) can be annotated with term [`Measures.DurationGranularity`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Measures.V1.md#DurationGranularity), see [OData-VocMeasures](#ODataVocMeasures).
+Note: duration properties supporting a granularity less than seconds (e.g. minutes, hours, days) can be annotated with the term [`Measures.DurationGranularity`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Measures.V1.md#DurationGranularity), see [OData-VocMeasures](#ODataVocMeasures).